-Serving Atherton, Los Altos, Menlo Park, Mountain View, Palo Alto, Redwood City, Stanford
+Serving Cupertino, Los Altos, Palo Alto, Menlo Park, Mountain View, Sunnyvale

 Since 1997, The Reading Clinic has offered one-to-one tutoring in reading, spelling, writing, language comprehension and math.
 Using research-based, multi-sensory programs, The Reading Clinic focuses on enhanced academic performance and self-esteem.
 We provide students with a safe and accepting environment, engaging them in an ongoing process of discovery.
 In the dialogue-based format, students are better able to follow directions, stay on task, take more risks, complete assignments, and feel good about themselves.